 About The Grove

 We believe our grove is purposefully planted, growing, and intentionally producing.
-The Grove Christian Church desires to be a collection of people that are devoting themselves to the teachings of Jesus, serving one another, remembering Jesus through the sacrament of communion, expectantly praying for God to do miracles, and offering the hope of Jesus Christ to our city and its people.
-We believe that the Church is the Hope of the World!
+The Grove desires to be a collection of people that are devoting themselves to the teachings of Jesus, serving one another, remembering Jesus through the sacrament of communion, expectantly praying for God to do miracles, and offering the hope of Jesus Christ to our city and its people.
+We believe that Jesus is the Hope of the World!

 “We will reach the world for Jesus Christ… one person at a time.”

 “We will create biblical disciples in relational environments.”

 And he said to them, “Follow me, and I will make you fishers of men.”
 (Matthew 4:19)

 Definition of a Disciple: